 About

-Entrepreneur, writer, civic hacker focused on the intersection of design, technolgoy and democracy.
+Entrepreneur, writer, civic hacker focused on the intersection of design, technology and democracy.

-Luke Fretwell is a champion of open, accessible technologies that drives inclusive and collaborative democracy.
+Luke Fretwell is a champion of open, accessible technologies that drive inclusive and collaborative democracy.

-He is the co-founder and CEO of ProudCity, a platform empowering local governments across the nation to deliver better digital services.
-In its esteemed GovTech 100 list, Government Technology annually recognizes ProudCity as one of the nation’s leading civic technology companies.
+He is the co-founder and CEO of ProudCity, a platform that empowers U.S. municipalities to deliver better digital services.
+In its esteemed GovTech 100 list, Government Technology annually recognizes ProudCity as one of the nation’s leading government technology companies.

 Luke has helped a number of early-stage government-focused companies gain momentum, including FedScoop and StateScoop, where he stood up editorial and digital operations, and the open data platform company NuCivic (acquired in 2014), where he led product marketing.